dirkh24/pyTimeCalc/README.md

 * Checkbox Pause: With the checkbox "Pause" you can consider an individual pause

 * Button Calc: Start the calculation of the time difference between the starting time and the end time.

+# Make a standalone version with pyinstaller

+With pyinstaller (https://www.pyinstaller.org/) you kann make a standalone executable for Windows, Mac or Linux.

+First you have to install pyinstaller with `pip install pyinstaller`.
+To make a Windows executable use this command `pyinstaller  -F -w pyTimeCalc.py` in the pyTimeCalc directory.